cybrwzrd/cyberwizard-blog/content/posts/binary-hex-and-decimal.what-s-the-deal.md

 hidden = false
 image = "/uploads/bin2.jpg"
 relative = true
-use_relative_url = true

 +++

 In this post we'll learn about binary, hex, and decimal numbering systems.
 We'll learn what a 'base' is, as well as how to convert between different bases.
 We'll also look at why these different number systems are so useful, and some of their most common use cases.

 ## What's in a base?